V13Axel/dbgate/README.md

 ## Usage

-1. Clone this repository locally
+1. Open the "Extensions" tab in DbGate.
-2. Open the app's settings
+2. Search for "Catppuccin".
-3. Select `import theme` and browse to where you cloned Catppuccin
+3. Choose this plugin and click "Install".
-4. Select it
+4. Go to "View->change" theme and select your favorite theme.

 ## 💝 Thanks to